camunda/camunda/zeebe/docs/rolling_updates.md

 The new version avoids the need to communicate with an old version because it can assume the state of the old version and make decisions without communicating.
 See `RollingUpdateAwareInitializerV83ToV84` for implementation details.

+### Protocol

+The [Zeebe protocol](../protocol/src/main/resources/protocol.xml) defines both the network protocol between gateways and brokers as well as the on-disk serialization of records.
+The protocol is defined as [SBE](https://www.fixtrading.org/standards/sbe-online/), a binary encoding with limited support for backwards compatibility.
+We must be careful when extending or modifying the protocol to ensure that we do not break compatibility.
+Because SBE is a binary encoding with relatively little overhead, accidentally breaking compatibility can result in silent data corruption when data is read the wrong way.
+See https://github.com/camunda/zeebe/issues/14957 for an example of such an issue.

+There is guidance on message versioning that explains some of the rules we have to follow to ensure compatibility: https://github.com/real-logic/simple-binary-encoding/wiki/Message-Versioning
+Additionally, we have automated tests that prevent changes until we [mark them as acceptable](../protocol/revapi.json).

 ### Processing

 Processing is ideally compatible between old and new versions.